 About

 Adeeba Shahid Talukder is a Pakistani and Bengali-American poet, vocalist, and translator.
 She is the author of Shahr-e-jaanaan: The City of the Beloved (Tupelo Press, 2020), winner of the 2017 Kundiman Poetry Prize and the chapbook What Is Not Beautiful (Glass Poetry Press, 2018).
-She is also co-author, with Aria Fani, of Shape of Extinction: Poems by Bijan Jalali (2025, Asemana Press), winner of the 2025 Lois Roth Persian Translation Prize.
+Her recently published book of co-translations with Dr. Aria Fani, Shape of Extinction: Poems by Bijan Jalali (Asemana Press, 2025), was awarded the Lois Roth Persian Translation Prize.

 Adeeba holds an MFA in Creative Writing from the University of Michigan and has received fellowships from Kundiman and Poets House.
-She is currently training in Hindustani classical music under Ustad Salamat Ali and Jayanta Banerjee, and is the recipient of a grant from the New York State Council on the Arts for her project Composing the Ghazal: Carrying Forward a Musical and Literary Tradition.
+She is currently training in Hindustani classical music, focusing on ghazal performance, under Ustad Salamat Ali and Jayanta Banerjee.
+Her interdisciplinary work on the ghazal has received support through a Folk and Traditional Arts grant from the New York State Council on the Arts.